demichieldewilde/CME_distribution/README.md

 This notebook accompagnied the paper "From sphere to disk Effects of spherical geometry on coronal mass ejection detection" by A.G.M.
-Pietrow1 , M. De Wilde2 , and et al.
+Pietrow1, M. De Wilde , and et al.

 Coronal Mass Ejections expel large quantities of charged plasma into space.
 High resolution solar images revealed many CMEs that create geomagnetic storms.